kcw00/skills-communicate-using-markdown/index.md

-// I added a c code to this file
+// I added a task list to this file